 The main inspirations for my 18th linen jacket were the 1740s painting ‘The Chocolate Girl‘ (also with fichu and apron), 1730s working class fashion plate, 1740-50s jacket, 1750 jacket, 1740s brown silk jacket, 1725-30 silk and linen jacket, and 1750 quilted silk jacket.

-Here I’m wearing the jacket with my 18th century lappet cap, sheer cotton fichu, chemise, and four cotton petticoats.
+Here I’m wearing the jacket with my 18th century lappet cap, sheer cotton fichu, shift and four cotton petticoats.

 To fill the front, the jacket is either worn with a separate stomacher, which is pinned to the stays, or a fichu (kerchief), which I’m wearing in these pictures.
 Here are women wearing fichus: in this 1720s, and this painting.